MISSION STATEMENT

 d) To encourage teachers to participate in seminars, symposia, workshops etc.

-In order to achieve the above, a Scheme of setting up Human Resource Development Centres (HRDCs) in suitable universities in the country was initiated by the University Grants Commission (UGC/ Commission).
+In order to achieve the above, a Scheme of setting up Malaviya Mission Teacher Training Centres (MMTTCs) in suitable universities in the country was initiated by the University Grants Commission (UGC/ Commission).

 II.
 Core Issues

-2.1 Objectives of the Human Resource Development Centre
+2.1 Objectives of the Malaviya Mission Teacher Training Centre

-The objectives of the Human Resource Development Centre (HRDC) are to enable newly appointed Lecturers to:
+The objectives of the Malaviya Mission Teacher Training Centre (MMTTC) are to enable newly appointed Lecturers to:

 a. understand the significance of education in general, and higher education in particular, in the global and Indian contexts.